Valley Nordkapp

 Paddler size is a factor with these boats, as with all kayaks.
 The first sea kayak I ever tried was an old original N/kapp HM - it was way too small for me and was clearly not designed for a 6'2" "larger" paddler as I could barely even get into it, and even seated felt I was sitting "on" rather than "in".
 Being used to modern keyhole cockpits on river boats I found the ocean cockpit a tad claustrophobic, but some people love them.
 The original ocean cockpit Nordkapps provided paddlers with a "straight legs" paddling position long before Rockpool re-invented the concept.

 I found it incredibly twitchy but it was empty and it needs to be remembered that these sea kayaks are designed to carry a load, so paddling one empty is bound to feel a bit lively.
+It took forever to get it to turn and I have to admit that I was left with the impression that if this was sea kayaking, it wasn't for me.
+Fortunately, I discovered there were other boats which were both comfortable and fitted me better, but the Nordkapp certainly whetted my interest in becoming a sea paddler.

-I did find that the seat / backrest arrangement in that boat (a foam seat) gave very little lower back support and I often got terrible lowerback pain when paddling it.
+I did find that the seat / backrest arrangement in that boat (a foam seat) gave very little lower back support and I often got terrible lower back pain when paddling it.
 Apparently the problem is a lack of support to the sacral area at the base of the spine.
 Some people have found Valley seats and backrests to be rather lacking in that aspect although the latest boats seem to have a much improved seat system.

 The wind was from the port side at about 40 degrees off the bow.
 As I tried to travel at that slow speed, the bow of the HM blew downwind.
 I corrected this by edging, lengthening the paddle on the downwind side, and doing long sweep strokes to keep the bow up.
-There was a lee shore about 40 metres away, so I couldn't afford to drift.
+There was a lee shore about 40 meters away, so I couldn't afford to drift.
 The Nordkapp responded by going far too fast.
 I ended up by doing a series of looping runs into and away from the wind, and it was difficult to keep close to my friend.
 If I'd had a lifting skeg I could have got rid of the lee helm, but the HM has the large fixed fin".

 Writing on the forum in August 2010, Nick comments that he's modified the boat by cutting away part of the HM stern and adding a KariTek wire skeg - "This morning I took the HMM out for it's maiden voyage.
 I couldn't persuade the wind to blow more than about 10-15 knots, but the modifications are certainly a great improvement.
-I could paddle hard in a straight line, beam on to the wind, stop paddling, and trim the skeg so that the kayak travelled straight, neither weather nor lee-cocking.
+I could paddle hard in a straight line, beam on to the wind, stop paddling, and trim the skeg so that the kayak traveled straight, neither weather nor lee-cocking.
 Bow rudders worked much better.
 I didn't need the radical edge previously required, which was just as well as I'd left my spraydeck at home........
 Am I alone in such stupidity?

 Of course, the bow rudder swings the bow mainly, so a better test is the stern rudder, trying to swing the modified stern across.
 These were easier than before the mods, but still not sufficiently effective in my book, even with edging.
 Neither were low brace turns, although they were better than before."

-Colin, another experienced Scottish paddler, also comments on the tendency for the HM to lee-cock and wrote "The people I paddle with all have old Nordkapps.
+Colin, another experienced Scottish paddler, also comments on the tendency for the HM to leecock and wrote "The people I paddle with all have old Nordkapps.
 My wife's old boat had a rudder, built early 1980's, as were the two other HM boats.
 This was a boat you loved or hated, a gent called Bill Reoch who was paddling expeds till he was 69 owned one, I remember having to push the stern round because it just was not for turning, in a big sea, off Toe Head.
 I think the boat I disliked the least was the one with the rudder, so I suppose that I am in the hate camp.

 They are still fast boats, and if you are the only one in the group without one, you are always at the back.
 The others I paddle with swear by them, me, just at them".